 - Coat the engine with aerosol fogging solution.

 You’ve Winterized Your Boat: Now What?

 Off-site storage can be expensive, and storing a boat at home in the garage is typically not an option.
 You could always leave the boat out in the yard, but that can be unsightly (and might even violate HOA rules), and constant exposure to the elements can cause damage to your boat.
 While a stored boat should be covered with some form of tarp, the need to brush the snow off of the covering all winter can quickly become a nuisance.
 A good solution to this problem is to consider adding your own boat storage.
 Carport options can not only protect these vessels from snow and other elements, but it may also protect them from vandalism, trespassing, and even theft of parts.
 Metal boat storage sheds are also a more visually appealing option for stowing your boat.

 What Type of Boat Storage Building Do You Need?

-When choosing what sort of boat storage structure you need, you’ll want to consider a few factors, including the size of your property, the size of your boat, and whether or not you’ll want to store anything else in there, too.
+When choosing what sort of boat shelter you need, you’ll want to consider a few factors, including the size of your property, the size of your boat, and whether or not you’ll want to store anything else in there, too.
 For instance, often, people who own an RV as well as a boat will choose one structure that’s big enough to house both, such as a large carport.
 Our metal carports offer protection from above but typically don’t have walls.
-Metal garages are another option for both boat and RV storage, and it might be a better choice for those who don’t want their boat to be visible to passers-by.
+Metal garages are another option for both boat and RV storage, and they might be a better choice for those who don’t want their boat to be visible to passers-by.
 Our garages come in a host of colors and designs that can complement the look of any home.